-For more detailed information on the European Union legal research, see our:
+For more detailed information on the European Union legal research, see:

 The Treaty on the Functioning of the European Union contains the basic provisions of antitrust law.
 Later various regulations have been adopted.
-These regulations contain some general rules for the implementation of the Treaty provisions as well as the investigative powers of the European Competition Commission.
-There are various also other regulations and non-regulatory documents such and notices and guidelines.
+These regulations contain some general rules of the implementation of the Treaty provisions as well as the investigative powers of the European Competition Commission.
+There are also various other regulations and non-regulatory documents such as notices and guidelines.

 These three volumes by the European Commission provide the full text of select rules, exempt regulations and guidelines as well as sector-specific rules (as at 1st July 2013):